History of Ferencvárosi TC: 1960s

 Ferencváros entered the 1964–65 Inter-Cities Fairs Cup.
 Ferencváros beat Spartak Brno 2–0 at home and lost to 1–0 away.
 In the second round Ferencváros lost 1–0 to Wiener Sport-Club in Wien, Austria, but won their home match 2–1.
 In the play-off match Ferencváros won 2–0 in Budapest and qualified for the next round.
 In the third round Ferencváros beat Roma 2–1 at the Stadio Olimpico, Rome, Italy.
 The home match was also won by Ferencváros by beating AS Roma 1–0.
 In the quarter-finals Ferencváros beat Athletic Bilbao 1–0 at home.
 However, Ferencváros lost 2–1 to Athletic in Bilbao, Spain.
 The play-off match was won by Ferencváros 3–0 in Budapest.
 In the semi-finals Ferencváros lost 3–2 to Manchester United at the Old Trafford, Manchester, England.
 The home match was won by Ferencváros 1–0.
 The play-off match was also won by Ferencváros by 2–1 in Budapest.
 The 1965 Inter-Cities Fairs Cup Final was played on 23 June 1965 in Turin at the Stadio Comunale di Torino in front of the home crowd of Juventus, 40,000 spectators.
 The only goal of the match was scored in the 74th minute by Máté Fenyvesi and Ferencváros won the Inter-Cities Fairs Cup.

 Ferencváros entered 1965–66 European Cup.
 In the preliminary round, Ferencváros beat Keflavík 4–1 in Reykjavík, Iceland on 29 August 1965.
 The second leg was won by Ferencváros 9–1 at the Népstadion on 8 September 1965.
 In the first round, Ferencváros drew (0–0) with Panathinaikos at the Népstadion on 10 November 1965.
-The second leg was won by Ferencváros 3–1 at the Apostolos Nikolaidis Stadium in Thessaloniki, Greece on 17 November 1965.
+The second leg was won by Ferencváros 3–1 at the Leoforos Alexandras Stadium in Athens, Greece on 17 November 1965.
 In the quarter-finals, on 13 February 1966 Ferencváros lost 4–0 to FC Internazionale at the Stadio Giuseppe Meazza, in Milan, Italy.
 The second leg was a 1–1 draw at the Népstadion on 2 March 1966.